Our five-pronged approach focuses on your individual strengths to develop your unique qualities towards making you an exemplary pi- designer.

 Where Else Can An Interior Designing Degree Come In Handy?

 The great part about having a profession that is versatile and diverse is that there is no fixed structure—you can experiment and explore your options while being an interior designer on paper.
 Once you have figured out your style and established yourself as a credible personality in your field, you can branch out to other streams and showcase your skills there as well.
-For example, fields such as fashion design and art direction are always looking for spaces that put forward their brand personality along with inspiring work environments.
+For example, fields such as fashion designing and art direction are always looking for spaces that put forward their brand personality along with inspiring work environments.

 Can A Commerce Or A Science Graduate Take Up Interior Designing?